vBlackOut/ProxyAuth/README.md

 [![Crates.io downloads](https://img.shields.io/crates/d/proxyauth?style=for-the-badge)](https://crates.io/crates/proxyauth)
 ![Benchmark](https://img.shields.io/badge/benchmark-+150_000req/s-blue?style=for-the-badge&logo=rust "Benchmark proxyauth on laptop")

-ProxyAuth is an application that secures backend APIs without requiring them to implement their own security mechanisms.
+ProxyAuth is an application designed to secure backend APIs without requiring them to handle authentication directly.
-It acts as a gateway that ensures the secure transmission of internal information to the outside, encrypted with CHACHA20 (HMAC SHA-256 + ROTATE).
+It acts as a gateway that protects the transmission of internal information to the outside world.
-This allows generating a secure token, defined by a secret specified in the ProxyAuth configuration.
+The authentication token is encrypted using ChaCha20, authenticated with HMAC (SHA-256), and wrapped in a secure structure
+with a rotation mechanism.
+This token is generated using a secret defined in ProxyAuth's configuration, providing strong,
+backend-independent authentication.

 **Project based on a other personal project (evolution): <a href="https://github.com/vBlackOut/rust_actixweb_token">rust_actixweb_token</a>